swift-server/swift-aws-lambda-runtime/readme.md

 try await runtime.run()
 ```

-You can learn how to deploy and invoke this function in [the example README file](Examples/HelloJSON/README.md).
+You can learn how to deploy and invoke this function in [the Hello JSON example README file](Examples/HelloJSON/README.md).

 ### Lambda Streaming Response